Shotz5/Razer-Blade-Hackintosh/README.md

 - Intel Core i7-9750H
 - Intel UHD 630 iGPU
+- GeForce RTX 2070 Max-Q (-wegnogpu command used)
+- Intel AX200 WiFi card (listed as compatible with Airportitlwm.kext as of v2.0)
-- GeForce RTX 2070 Max-Q (-wegnogpu command used) Everything else doesn't much matter I suppose, I already have the trackpad working, the front facing camera works, battery statistics are shown properly, etc etc.
+Everything else doesn't much matter I suppose, I already have the trackpad working, the front facing camera works, battery statistics are shown properly, etc etc.

 I hope to have a working, bug free, build soon.
 Until then, sit tight <3